msitu22/Tracking_API/README.md

 Before you start using our API, make sure you have the following prerequisites in place:
 - Access Credentials: To use our API, you need to obtain API key in the TrackingMore API website: https://www.trackingmore.com/signup.html
 - Environment Setup: Configure your development environment to make HTTPS requests to our API endpoints.
+Also need to install required dependencies.

 ## Environment Setup
 Start a new Node.js project with below command line below and it will create a new package.json file for our project: